nubbsterr/ELK-SIEM-Setup/README.md

 We only need the `kibana_system` password as Kibana authenticates through Elasticsearch and thus grants access to the frontend UI. <strong>However,</strong> we will need to create our own user with prvilieges to login to the SIEM frontend after we initially login using the <strong>`elastic` superuser</strong>.
 It's credentials will be `elastic` as its username and `<generated_password>` from the previous step when we generated new passwords.

 Open the `kibana.yml` file in `/etc/kibana/` with a text editor and find the `elasticsearch.username` and `elasticsearch.password` properties.
-Change the `elasticsearch.password` to the password we just generated and <strong>DO NOT CHANGE THE `elasticsearch.username` PROPERTY.
+Uncomment both properties and change the `elasticsearch.password` to the password we just generated and <strong>DO NOT CHANGE THE `elasticsearch.username` PROPERTY.
 You will get error logs back when the server attempts to launch to host the frontend!</strong>

 Save and exit our YML config file and restart Kibana so that our new configuration settings are read properly with `sudo systemctl restart kibana && sudo systemctl restart elasticsearch`.

-And with that, we are ready to log into our SIEM frontend for the first time!

 # Logging into Elastic
-Firstly, start up Elasticsearch and Kibana if you haven't already with `sudo systemctl start elasticsearch`, `sudo systemctl start kibana` and `sudo systemctl start filebeat`.
+Firstly, start up all of our services if you haven't already with `sudo systemctl start elasticsearch`, `sudo systemctl start kibana` and `sudo systemctl start filebeat`.
 The fun part starts now.

 Secondly, we can't actually access our frontend just yet.
 We actually need to create a port forwarding rule, Fun fact, `10.0.2.15:5601` is hosted on the SERVER, but not publicly accessible to US.
 We need to redirect, or otherwise, <strong>forward</strong>, the traffic to us so we can recieve it.